neroist/sitelen-pona-ucsur-guide/README.md

 ### Web

 If you are on a device which cannot use these input methods for any reason, [jan Tala (`@at`)](https://github.com/DataKinds) has created a [web based converter](https://ilo-pi-sitelen-pona.glitch.me/) from sitelen Lasina to sitelen pona.

+A sitelen pona Keyman bookmark can be used for inputting sitelen pona in a web browser.
+For instructions, refer to the [#Keyman](#Keyman) section.

 # End